-PDK generates a complete module skeleton with metadata, as well as creating classes, defined types, and tasks in your module.
+PDK generates a complete new module with metadata, as well as creating classes, defined types, and tasks in your module.
 It also sets up infrastructure for validating and unit testing your module.

 metadata.json file, read about module metadata.